EA-b13/LULC_L3_Analysis/scripts/clustering/README.md

 ## L7, L8, L9, S2 (Collection-2) clustering (2021-22)

-Generate_NonPadded_L7_L8_L9_S2_TS_TrainingData (L7, L8, L9, S2 clustering, 2021-22).ipynb - To generate time series from Landsat 7, Landsat 8, Landsat 9 and Sentinel-2 satellites for HY2016 which is used to run clustering on top of it.
+Generate_NonPadded_LSMC_L9_TS_TrainingData (L7,L8,L9,S2 clustering (C2), 2021-22).ipynb - To generate time series from Landsat 7, Landsat 8, Landsat 9 (Collection-2) and Sentinel-2 satellites for HY2021 which is used to run clustering on top of it.

 ![image](https://github.com/EA-b13/LULC_L3_Analysis/assets/142974585/b764a039-7c28-460a-a5e8-d9752017b42f)